casper-network/docs-archive/implementation/serialization-standard.rst

-Note: though the ``call`` function signature has no arguments and no return value, within the ``call`` function body the ``get_named_arg`` runtime function can be used to accept arguments (by ordinal) and the ``ret`` runtime function can be used to return a single ``CLValue`` to the caller.
+Note: though the ``call`` function signature has no arguments and no return value, within the ``call`` function body the ``get_named_arg`` runtime function can be used to accept arguments (by ordinal), and the ``ret`` runtime function can be used to return a single ``CLValue`` to the caller.

-The named keys are used to give human-readable names to keys in the global state which are important to the contract.
+The named keys are used to give human-readable names to keys in the global state , which are important to the contract.
 For example, the hash key of another contract it frequently calls may be stored under a meaningful name.
-It is also used to store the ``URef``\ s which are known to the contract (see below section on Permissions for details).
+It is also used to store the ``URef``\ s, which are known to the contract (see below section on Permissions for details).

 The protocol version says which version of the CasperLabs protocol this contract was compiled to be compatible with.
-Contracts which are not compatible with the active major protocol version will not be executed by any node in the CasperLabs network.
+Contracts that are not compatible with the active major protocol version will not be executed by any node in the CasperLabs network.